dennisss/dacha/README.md

 This is a monorepo for housing many exciting projects and research implementations that I'm building.
 Individual subprojects are located in the `pkg/[name]` folders.

+Next steps:
+- Fix the cluster_node_setup script to re-build the binary each time.
+- Improve the experience with running the builder.
+- Blinkstick node identification task.
+	- Given an RPC, can identify a node.
+	- Small CLI for identifying the node.

 Listing
 -------